Top Trades in Demand for 2026: Your Path Toward an Exciting Career

 Baby Boomers, or people defined as being born between the years of 1946 to 1964, are reaching retirement age more and more.
 As this happens, it leaves gaps in employment that need to be filled.
 Many positions are opening in fields related to skilled trades.

 A good majority of this generation are giving up their vocational careers that required specific training.
-This means there’s an opportunity for those interested in these industries to step in and take their place while the demand is high.
+This means there’s an opportunity for those interested in these industries to step in and take their place while there’s a demand.

 Some positions that Baby Boomers occupy a large portion of include the following: